-Energetic particle precipitation can be monitored from the ground by measuring the absorption of the cosmic radio noise (CNA) in the atmosphere.
-CNA has been shown to closely follow the variations in the geomagnetic activity, as demonstrated by a linear correlation between the logarithm of CNA and Kp index (Kavanagh et al. (2004) and references therein).
-The CNA distribution was found to have a local time dependence: The strongest CNA values were seen in the pre-midnight and midnight sectors due to substorm activity, while another high absorption sector was shown to be the morning due to the eastward drift of substorm injected electrons.
+Energetic particle precipitation can be monitored from the ground by measuring the CNA in the atmosphere.
+CNA has been shown to closely follow the variations in the geomagnetic activity, as demonstrated by a linear correlation between the logarithm of CNA and the Kp index (Kavanagh et al., 2004, and references therein).
+The CNA distribution was found to have a local time dependence: the strongest CNA values were seen in the pre-midnight and midnight sectors due to substorm activity, while another high-absorption sector was shown to be the morning due to the eastward drift of substorm-injected electrons.
 All CNA and geomagnetic data were included in their study without selecting any specific events, such as substorms, which are associated with strong absorption.
-The correlations reported by Kavanagh et al. (2004) had coefficients around 0.4, which were speculated to increase if time periods with higher activity were examined
+The correlations reported by Kavanagh et al. (2004) had coefficients around 0.4, which were speculated to increase if time periods with higher activity were examined separately.

-- 65 separately.
 A quadratic relationship was suggested and tested to better describe the relationship between CNA and Kp with a higher correlation of about 0.5.
-However, in some time sectors (for instance at 15-18 MLT), the dependence between the two parameters was approximately linear.
-The non-linear contributions were generally assigned to the high activity or very low CNA.
-An AE index was suggested to be better correlated with CNA as it would capture the rapid substorm-related changes in the magnetic activity more accurately than the 3-hour averaged Kp. - An overview of the particle precipitation during the substorm cycle has been presented by Wing et al. (2013).
+However, in some time sectors (for instance at 15:00-18:00 MLT - magnetic local time), the dependence between the two parameters was approximately linear.
+The non-linear contributions were generally assigned to the high-activity or very low CNA.
+An AE index was suggested to be better correlated with CNA as it would capture the rapid substorm-related changes in the magnetic activity more accurately than the 3 h-averaged Kp.

+An overview of the particle precipitation during the substorm cycle has been presented by Wing et al. (2013).
 They divided the precipitation into three different categories: monoenergetic, diffuse, and wave electron aurora.
 Monoenergetic precipitation refers to field-aligned acceleration, diffuse precipitation relates to pitch angle scattering of plasma sheet electrons in resonance with very low-frequency whistler mode chorus waves, and wave electron aurora is associated with electron interaction with dispersive Alfvén waves.
-All the different precipitation types strongly increase at the substorm onset: monoenergetic by 70%, - 75 diffuse by 300%, and wave electron aurora by 170%.
-The substorm onset was detected simultaneously at all precipitation types, but the diffuse precipitation took 1-2 hours longer to decay than the other types of electron precipitation.
+All the different precipitation types strongly increase at the substorm onset: monoenergetic by 70 %, diffuse by 300 %, and wave electron aurora by 170 %.
+The substorm onset was detected simultaneously at all precipitation types, but the diffuse precipitation took 1-2h longer to decay than the other types of electron precipitation.
 The mechanism generating the diffuse precipitation is the one that most strongly contributes to the high-energy electron precipitation and, thus, to the evolution of CNA.
-Although this statistical study was based on a decade of particle data from a spectrometer onboard the Defence Meteorological Satellite Program (DMSP) spacecraft, where most of the energy channels count electrons with - 80 energies below 10 keV, the tripling of the precipitation power indicates a significant enhancement in the high-energy electron precipitation as well.
-Furthermore, it is important to note that the diffuse precipitation is a particularly large-scale feature: after the onset, it statistically occupies 10-12 hours of magnetic local time at the magnetic latitudes of about 65-70 degrees.
-Furthermore, the lifetime of the diffuse precipitation exceeded the epoch time used in their analysis (about 2 hours after the onset). - 85
+Although this statistical study was based on a decade of particle data from a spectrometer onboard the DMSP spacecraft, where most of the energy channels count electrons with energies below 10 keV, the tripling of the precipitation power indicates a significant enhancement in the high-energy electron precipitation as well.
+Furthermore, it is important to note that the diffuse precipitation is a particularly large-scale feature: after the onset, it statistically occupies 10-12 h of magnetic local time at the magnetic latitudes of about 65-70°.
+Furthermore, the lifetime of the diffuse precipitation exceeded the epoch time used in their analysis (about 2 h after the onset).